suresh-tech007/redDot/README.md

 ### Notes
 - Ensure inviter and invitee relationships are stored correctly in the database.
 - Referral codes are case-sensitive.
+- **Backend code is private and not publicly available.
+API documentation is provided for integration with the frontend.**

 ---